yigitaksoy/Digital-House/README.md

 ### Existing Features

 - Responsive on all device sizes.
-- Interactive and responsive Mobile navbar built with HTML, CSS and Javascript
+- Interactive and responsive Mobile navbar built with HTML, CSS and Javascript.
 - Information page about the Agency.
 - List of services, and their descriptions.
 - Interactive Pricing section describing all the offered services in more detail, and showing the price of the each service.